Filfla: History

-The island of Filfla was possibly sacred to the neolithic inhabitants of Malta, who built the temples of Ħaġar Qim and Mnajdra on the Maltese coast opposite the islet.
+Lone Island, also called the island of Filfla, was possibly sacred to the Neolithic inhabitants of Malta, who built the temples of Ħaġar Qim and Mnajdra on the Maltese coast opposite the islet.

 The only known permanent structure on the island was a chapel built inside a cave in 1343, which was destroyed by an earthquake in 1856 that also sank part of the island.
 A map of Malta dating back to 1798 shows a fort, a lighthouse and a monastery with a chapel on Filfla.

 Until 1971 the Royal Navy and Royal Air Force used the island for target practice, and spent cartridges from these bombardments can still be found on Filfla today.
 It became a bird reserve in 1980.
 The Filfla Natural Reserve Act, enacted in 1988, provided for further restrictions on access and use, including a prohibition on fishing within one nautical mile (1.9 km) around the island due to the possibility of encountering unexploded ordnance.

 Maltese Government notice 173 of 1990 once again permitted fishing within the one-mile zone.

 Filfla was invoked in a territorial dispute over the continental shelf between Libya and Malta.
 The case was adjudicated by the International Court of Justice in 1985 essentially by ignoring the islet from the calculations.